slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-3.2.md

 2 years after no hair on my body, my head hair started growing back suddenly, strands and patches at a time<!--, coinciding with the observable physical and cognitive changes of that diet-->.

-In the hospitalization before the geriatric unit, [Hospitalization 3 (October, 2020)](8-Holy-Faith.md#comedic-aside-sexier-moments-during-chenliang-advising), [Mobi](4-Opposing-Views.md#kids) remarked on my hair when we saw a Duplumab commercial and I mentioned that the drug made me lose my hair ("oh that's why," he said, since it still looked odd not having grown back in parts).
+In the hospitalization before the geriatric unit, [Hospitalization 3 (October, 2020)](8-Holy-Faith.md#comedic-aside-sexier-moments-during-chenliang-advising), [Mobi](4-Opposing-Views.md#kids) remarked on my hair when we saw a Duplumab commercial and I mentioned that the drug made me lose my hair ("Oh that's why," he said, putting the dots together, since it still looked odd not having grown back in parts).

 I was walking around bravely sometimes, past all of the nurses and patients, from my room to the phone without hat.